andreasmalta/choco_packages/kmupd/Readme_en.txt

  10. Two-way Communication
   10-1.
 Acquire Device Information
         When you installed the printer driver to a client computer by Point and Print, you can not use [Configure]-[Acquire Device Information] in the printer property.
         ==>Please set the composition of Device Options manually or acquire the option information on the server.

   10-2.
 About Two-way communication of Printer Driver and MFP
         This printer driver is able to acquire MFP's information via the network communication.
-       Please update more than Internet Explorer 6.0 (Service pack 1) to take full advantage of this printer driver.
-       ==>MFP's information may not be acquired depending on the Internet Explorer version.

  11. Custom Size
   11-1.
 Paper Width